Horden railway station: Facilities

-The station has two platforms, both of which have ticket machines, seating, waiting shelters, next train audio and visual displays and an emergency help point on both platforms.
+The station has two platforms, both of which have ticket machines, seating, waiting shelters, next train audio and visual displays and an emergency help point in the refuge area on both platforms as well as in the centre.
 The platforms are linked by an accessible footbridge.
 There is a car park with 139 spaces, as well as facilities for drop-off, a taxi rank and a bus stop with bus connections to Peterlee.

-The station is part of the Northern Trains penalty fare network, meaning that a ticket, or "promise to pay" notice is required prior to boarding.
+The station is part of the Northern Trains penalty fare network, meaning that a ticket or "promise to pay" notice is required prior to boarding.

 Services

 As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
 Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
 Two trains per day (three on Sunday) continue to Whitby.
 All services are operated by Northern Trains.